EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 {% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/PBC.png" alt="Periodic Boundary Conditions" %}

 Periodic boundary conditions allow the approximation of an infinite system by simulating only a small part, a unit-cell.
-The most common shapes of (3D) unit-cell is cuboidal, but any shape that completely tesselates 3D space can be used.
+The most common shapes of (3D) unit-cell is cuboidal, but any shape that completely tessellates 3D space can be used.
 The topology of PBCs is such that a particle leaving one side of the unit cell, it reappears on the other side.
 A 2D map with PBC could be perfectly mapped to a torus.